-It’s basic human behavior to compare how our beliefs, thoughts and capabilities align with those around us (1).
-In psychology it’s called Social Comparison Theory and it effects everything from the clothes you wear to your political beliefs.
+It’s basic human behavior to compare how our beliefs, thoughts, and capabilities align with those around us (1).
+In psychology, it’s called Social Comparison Theory and it affects everything from the clothes you wear to your political beliefs.
 We compare ourselves to others because we can’t objectively measure if we’re sufficiently generous, healthy, friendly or beautiful.
 The views of those around us set those standards, so we benchmark against their collective definition of great.

 If we could objectively measure those things, we’d be far less interested in what others were watching, wearing, doing or drinking.
 Benchmarking would be reduced to interesting stories that provide color commentary about what is already proven to be true.
 That’s exactly how benchmarking should be treated today in HR.

-We’re fortunate that there’s objective science and practice to guide how you structure and manage HR in your organization.
+We’re fortunate that there are objective science and practice to guide how you structure and manage HR in your organization.
 This makes benchmarking your neighbors a risky proposition when you audit your HR strategy and practices.

 The Tyranny of Benchmarking

 Benchmarking stories provide false comfort even if they describe well-known companies and come from well-respected sources.
 Among the risks are:

 - Lack of Science: Were the benchmarked ideas based on proven science or just the executives’ preferences at that company?
 It’s likely that they sourced their ideas from somewhere else, so you’re simply benchmarking their benchmarking.